 Current Undergraduate Students

-Email Raina joined the lab this spring as an undergraduate assistant.
+Email Raina joined the lab in spring 2013 as an undergraduate assistant.
 She is currently a senior majoring in Psychology with a minor in Disaster Studies.
 Her research interests include evolutionary psychology, clinical psychology, and the psychology of women.